aiven/devportal/docs/platform/howto/public-access-in-vpc.rst

 The connection with the **Dynamic** option is not possible outside the VPC, while the connection with the **Public** option is accessible over the public internet. *The IP allow list* applies to all connection types (Dynamic and Public, in this example).

-.. note:: You can change the **public_access** settings without any downtime for your service.
+.. note:: You can change the **public_access** settings without any service downtime.